Behind the camera: Dennis Stock

-James Dean died at the young age of 24 on September 30, 1955 in a horrible car crash at the Junction of highways 46 and 41 in California.
+James Dean died at the young age of 24 on September 30, 1955, in a horrible car crash at the junction of highways 46 and 41 in California.
 His image of a rebel was created in one his most celebrated film, Rebel Without a Cause.
-His other two movies roles, loner Cal Trask in East of Eden, and as the surly farmer Jett Rink in Giant only supported this rebel image.
+His other two movie roles, loner Cal Trask in East of Eden, and as the surly farmer Jett Rink in Giant only supported this rebel image.
 Cited as an actor with great talent his death guaranteed that we would only see this side of talent.
-In death he was the first actor to receive a posthumous Academy Award nomination for Best Actor and remains the only person to have two posthumous acting nominations.
+In death, he was the first actor to receive a posthumous Academy Award nomination for Best Actor and remains the only person to have two posthumous acting nominations.

 The New York native Stock joined the navy at the young age of 16 to fight in World War II.
 After the war, he studied photography and in 1951 won the first prize in the Life young photographers competition.
 Catching the eye of famed photographer Robert Capa he was invited to become an associate member of Magnum, Stock had early assignments in Paris before he began shooting the Hollywood scene.
 Over the years he published a number of collections about the American jazz scene.
 He died on Jan.
 11, 2010 from colon cancer in Sarasota, Florida.
 He was 81.

 Copyright to this photo is managed by Magnum: James Dean in Times Square by Dennis Stock